jcolago/jcolago/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Software developer and all around nerd.
-I am applying the skill I have learned since graduating from Emerging Digital Academy to new personal projects while learning new concepts and languages.
+I am applying the skills I have learned since graduating from Emerging Digital Academy to new personal projects while learning new concepts and languages.

 I have been drawn to problem solving and puzzles since I was young and software development l allows me to keep developing those skills and express my creative side.